ABOUT ANDREW & KEN

 Experience to Understand Every Bristol Family

-I am a life-long resident of Bristol currently raising my family of three children and three dogs with my husband, Ken of 6 years.
+I am a life-long resident of Bristol currently raising my family of three children and two dogs with my husband, Ken of 9 years.
 In the early months of 2015, Ken and I went through the Connecticut Department of Children & Families’ Foster and Adoptive licensing program to become Licensed Foster Parents and to have our home certified for pre-adoptive placements.
 A few months after completing the program, our license was fully approved and it wasn’t long before we received our first call to take in then three-year old Kaidyn.
 We went into this program with the goal of doing as much good as we could for children in need and treating them as our own as long as they were with us.

 From the moment Kaidyn entered our home, he was our son.
 After the next 855 days of an emotional rollercoaster, never knowing if Kaidyn would eventually become ours or return to his biological family, it was finally official and Kaidyn was legally adopted as a Rasmussen-Tuller.
 During this time, we had fostered two other children who were reunified with their biological families and we took placement of then 3-month old, Isaiah in July 2017, followed by his newborn premature sister, Bella in March 2018.
 After yet another emotional ride of court proceedings, back and forth visitation with their biological parents and the unknown, Isaiah and Bella were officially adopted in November 2019.
-Kaidyn is now 8 years old and attends Bristol Public Schools while Isaiah is 3 years old and Bella is 2 years old, both attending preschool in Bristol.

 Equality Meets Opportunity